UT Shield

 TimingProcedure or Requirement

-At Least 2 Months Prior to ProgramObtain approval by organization’s faculty/staff advisor and programs sponsoring university program/department.
+At Least 2 Months Before ProgramObtain approval from the student organization’s faculty/staff advisor and the programs sponsoring university department.

-Due 14 Days Prior to ProgramWritten procedures must be shared with designated individuals that define:
+Due 14 Days Before ProgramWritten procedures must be shared with designated individuals that define:

 • Operations of the program